ItsMeh1/toast-global/README.md

   duration: 5000     // Duration in milliseconds
 });
 ```
+> [!TIP]
+> It is recommended to explore styles since there are many, and new ones are added many times.
 - `message` The message you want the toast to show.
 - `type` The type of notification it is.
 Either info, success, a warning, or an error.
 - `theme` The theme of the toast.
 You can change this to match your site's style.
 - `duration` The amount of time, in milliseconds, the toast will remain showing.
 1 second = 1000 milliseconds.

+##
 Created with ❤️ by ItsMeh1